eliasnorrby/git-config/README.md

 ```

 This will run a setup script, writing to `.gitignore` and `.gitattributes`.
-Existing files will not be overwritten.
+Existing files will not be overwritten unless you pass the `--force` flag.

 [travis-badge]: https://img.shields.io/travis/com/eliasnorrby/git-config?style=for-the-badge
 [travis-link]: https://travis-ci.com/eliasnorrby/git-config